-Expedition course is an ultimate adventure in unique alpine terrain, for the experienced and tough teams of four.
+The expedition course is Australia's toughest 48-hour expedition race.
+It is set in the unique alpine terrain, for the experienced and tough teams of four.

-On the second day, a shuttle bus will transport teams to the start of the race in the early morning.
-They will ride, trek and paddle back to the HQ, for up to 24 hours.
+On the race day, a shuttle bus will transport teams to the start of the race.
+They will ride, trek and paddle back to the HQ, for up to 48 hours.

-The Main course will be approximately 100 km in length, but don’t let the length fool you, completing the full course will be tough, there is no doubt about it.
-The hills around HQ are really big, so there will be a lot of vertical meters to climb, and making your way through the thick alpine bush is likely to be hard, energy-sapping work.
+The course will be approximately 200 km in length, but don’t let the length fool you, completing the full course will be tough, there is no doubt about it.
+The mountains are really big, so there will be a lot of vertical meters to climb, and making your way through the thick alpine bush is likely to be hard, energy-sapping work.

-Kayaks will be supplied, however, you are expected to provide your own paddles, PFD and white-water helmets.
-They are available to hire, if you wish.
+Kayaks will be supplied for lake paddling, however, you are expected to provide your own paddles, PFD.
+Packrafts and white-water helmets will be required for white water sections.
+All of these items except pacrafts are available to hire if you wish.